matwilso/matwilso.github.io/_posts/learned-sims.md

 -->

 **Science and engineering applications.** A learned simulator may be useful to answer scientific questions and to use in an engineering design process.
 It could offer a more repeatable and examinable model of the real world.
-You could study the dynamics of systems more easily.
+We could study the dynamics of systems more easily.
-You could plug in information like technical drawings and descriptions of new parts and observe how systems behave (similar to how simulators are used now, but in an easier automatic way).
+We could plug in information like technical drawings and descriptions of new parts and observe how systems behave (similar to how simulators are used now, but in an easier automatic way).